-- i Stone steps attached to walling must match the design and construction of the walling to which the steps are attached and otherwise must complement the home. - ii All garden areas in the Principal Setback and the Secondary Setback are to be landscaped within six months of occupation of the home built on the property. - iii The Home Owner must ensure that the home has a letterbox that complements the home.
+- i Stone steps attached to walling must match the design and construction of the walling to which the steps are attached and otherwise must complement the home. - ii All garden areas in the Principal and Secondary Setbacks are required to incorporate Landscaping which is required to be installed within six months of occupation of the home built on the lot and includes a watering system. - iii The Home Owner must ensure that the home has a letterbox that complements the home.
 The letterbox is to be in a material to match or complement the dwelling. - iv Street and Lane Verges and Trees.
 The Home Owners accept these street trees and shall not move, remove or change the type of street tree or seek to move or remove a living tree located adjacent to their home. - Home Owners are responsible for the maintenance of street, lane trees and verges where adjacent to their lot including adjacent to a Secondary Boundary, refer Restrictive Covenants. - Homeowners are responsible for any overhang of street trees into their own lots. - Water is only available to the Developer to water public verges and street trees during the landscape establishment period.
-When the estate water is disconnected to public verges and street trees and when the Developer notifies the Home Owner, the Home Owner will connect a watering system from the home to the watering system if provided for the adjacent verge and trees, refer Restrictive Covenants. - v For the purpose of irrigating landscape within the Verge, Principal Setback and laneway, the following is to be provided: - A water supply behind the Attached Fence with an external power source near the water supply and a retic controller which could be a separate retic controller, or one controller with sufficient capacity to run the retic in the Principal Setback and the rear lane.
-Refer also the Restrictive Covenants; and
+When the estate water is disconnected to public verges and street trees and when the Developer notifies the Home Owner, the Home Owner will connect a watering system from the home to the watering system if provided for the adjacent verge and trees, refer Restrictive Covenants. - v For the purpose of meeting the requirements of the Restrictive Covenants relating to providing landscaping and water reticulation the following will be provided at the time of construction: - An electrical outlet to which the automatic reticulation system will be attached; - the metered water supply or conduits that will enable the metered water supply to be installed later, from the planned location of the reticulation system to the Principal, Secondary and Rear Boundaries.

+The electrical outlet for the reticulation system and the metered water supply or conduits are required to be shown on the construction drawings that are endorsed by the JTAO.

-- To the rear laneway there must be provided a power supply in the garage for an automatic retic controller, a water supply on or near the rear boundary and a conduit from the automatic controller to the water supply.
-Refer also the Restrictive Covenants. - vi No synthetic turf will be permitted in the verge adjacent to a lot, or in the Principal or Secondary Setbacks.
+vi No synthetic turf will be permitted in the verge adjacent to a lot, or in the Principal or Secondary Setbacks.